NicholasBoll/cypress-storybook/README.md

 This library only works if Stories don't leave behind some global state.
 It is recommended that your stories provide their own state.
 If you use a global store like Redux, be sure that each story has its own store provider so that the store is created for each story.

+Knobs are also supported.
+It is possible to create a story where all properties are knob imports and change those inputs during a test.

 An example Cypress file might look like this:

 ```js